falseywinchnet/airspyhf/airspy-r2-rewrite/driver/NEXT_ADVANCEMENT.md

 Baseline: field-compatible C/libusb driver in `current/`
 Public compatibility: unchanged libairspy C API and ABI

+Implementation has begun in `model/`.
+The first extracted rules cover prepared start, transactional start unwind, sixteen generation-qualified USB requests, the sixteen-plus-eight zero-copy buffer pool, and signed-safe scalar sample conversion. `docs/legacy-driver-audit.md` records the concrete C defects these owners must eliminate. `readable/` builds the full parity implementation as C++, checks its exported symbols against the C library, and has replaced the transitional translation unit's packed decoder and scalar converters with the tested modules.
+The ownership and lifecycle model is now connected to actual libusb requests in `readable/`.
+Bounded tests pass on the local R2 and Mini in normal, callback-stop, slow-consumer, and packed modes, including ASan/UBSan and TSan.
+See `docs/readable-libusb-integration.md`.
+The SDR# Wine helper now runs the readable candidate and has passed an end-to-end capture probe; control extraction, injected transport failures, sustained dogfooding, and complete cross-platform testing remain open.
+A standalone native Windows x64 package now cross-builds, matches the frozen export manifest, and passes a PE load/version smoke test; direct WinUSB hardware qualification remains open.
+The packed host pipeline is now production code in `readable/`: baseline AArch64 uses a bounded NEON byte-table kernel, packed int16/float requests write directly to the final output buffer, and non-AArch64 targets retain the compact scalar fallback.
+The C API/ABI and raw packed delivery are unchanged.
+The promoted build passed packed unsigned-16, signed-16, float, signed-IQ, and float-IQ hardware smoke captures on both the local R2 and Mini with zero dropped samples in the normal callback path.

 ## Why this is next

 The existing driver is compact and field-proven across COTS hosts.
 Several